jeetelongname/jeetelongname.github.io/blog-hugo/content/posts/understanding-monads.md

 kind of computation.
 This computation is then "unwrapped" and passed into a function which crucially _can decide what to do_.
 We do not need to think about whatever end goal we want right at the beginning, we can go as the wind tells us, so to speak.
-This is useful in places we need to parse some kind of context, for example a context filled language such as some markup languages, [including the one I am currently writing this post in](https://orgmode.org/).
+This is useful in places we need to parse some kind of contextual information, for example a context filled language such as some markup languages, [including the one I am currently writing this post in](https://orgmode.org/).